Skip to Main Content

 Why Not Use Google for Everything?

-Although the Internet is a vast source of information and seems like it is the easiest and fastest way to go, it should never be your only source, because anyone can pose as an "expert" and put out misleading and even false information.
-The Web is not organized, reviewed or filtered and most academic books and articles are copyrighted and thus, not freely available online.
+Although the Internet is a vast source of information and seems like it is the easiest and fastest way to go, it should never be your only source because anyone can pose as an "expert" and put out misleading and even false information.
+The Web is not organized, reviewed or filtered.
+Thus, you must be careful to SIFT through information from the Internet and evaluate it using methods such as the CRAAP Test

-Library resources have been through several layers of review, including the publishing process and peer review of academic journal articles AND are not freely available on the Web.
-They are purchased from University budgets for students, staff and faculty use.
-ALL sources should still be evaluated using the CRAAP Test.
-Publication alone does not guarantee accuracy or authority or a scholarly purpose of furthering knowledge.
+Library resources have been through several layers of review, such as the publishing process and peer review process AND are not freely available on the Web.
+They are purchased from university budgets for students, staff, and faculty use.
+However, note that even library sources should still be evaluated; publication alone does not guarantee accuracy or authority or a scholarly purpose of furthering knowledge.

 Using Google Advanced Search Features